 - More Locations: with a knowledgeable partner building a larger project, you have the opportunity to secure more high-profile locations

-- Equity Refund: once building is completely leased there may be an opportunity to return all or most of the equity put in to the project through refinancing
+- Equity Refund: once the building is wholly leased there may be an opportunity to return all or most of the equity put into the project through refinancing

 - Asset Sale Option: the partnership has the opportunity to sell and create an income event for partners as soon as the building is completely leased